 How do the performing arts courses differ from others?

-Our courses have been specifically created and designed over a number of years aimed at producing highly versatile performers for the cruise ship, resort parks and musical theatre industry.
+Our courses have been specifically created and designed over a number of years, modelled on the UK colleges.
+They are aimed at producing highly versatile performers for the musical theatre, film, television and cruise ship industries.
 This is achieved by ensuring dance as the core subject combined with vocal and acting.
 Both the Diploma and Advanced Diploma qualifications contain a wide variety of dance genres to provide graduates an advantage when auditioning in their chosen pathway.

 Do I have to pay for the course upfront and is there any assistance?

 You are not required to pay the entire course fees upfront.
-You may elect to pay your course fees fortnightly, monthly or per term by EFT or credit card.
-Concession cards are also available for all full-time students.
+You may elect to pay your course fees fortnightly, monthly or per term.
+Alternatively you can apply for a “Study Loan” for all or part of you course fees.

 When will I hear back from you?

-All successful applicants will hear from us within 24 hours after your audition.
+All successful applicants will hear from us within 24 hours after the audition.

-Should I bring an iPod or a CD for my solo piece?
+Should I bring an audio device for my solo piece?

-Either is fine.
-We have audio equipment in our studios that have the capacity to play music through any device with a 3.5mm headphone jack (i.e. iPod/phone).
+Yes, we have audio equipment in our studios that have the capacity to play music through any device with a 3.5mm headphone jack.

 Do I need to have my own accompanist for my song?